-Close contenders to the Lowrance HOOK2 5 are the Hummingbird HELIX 5 with CHIRP and the Garmin Striker 4.
+Close contenders to the Lowrance HOOK2 5 are the Humminbird HELIX 5 with CHIRP and the Garmin Striker 4.
 Both offer more budget friendly options without sacrificing the needs of even the most hardcore kokanee addicts.
 The Garmin unit is particularly well suited for kayak anglers.

 The jigging setup

 There’s nothing complicated about a jigging setup for kokanee.
 You probably have most of the equipment already.
 Here are my ideal rod, reel and line configurations based on my experience plus tips I’ve picked up from fellow anglers.